-If a shortfall arose and was not covered in accordance with the CASS Rules, clients may have a claim against us for any loss suffered.
-If we were to become insolvent prior to covering a shortfall, clients would rank as general unsecured creditors for any amounts owing to them in connection with such a claim.
+If a shortfall arose, clients may have a claim against us for any loss suffered.
+If we were to become insolvent prior to covering a shortfall, clients may, in certain situations, also have a priority claim in our insolvency proceedings (see above).
+Where this is not the case, clients would rank as general unsecured creditors for any amounts owing to them in connection with such a claim.
 Clients would therefore be exposed to the risks of our insolvency, including the risk that they may not be able to recover all or part of any amounts claimed.